hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.3.1 <a id="date_response"></a>Date

-When supplied, the Date header is the time of the operation expressed in GMT (effectivly UTC) as shown in the following example:
+When supplied, the Date header is the time of the operation expressed in GMT (effectively UTC) as shown in the following example:

       HTTP/1.1 200 OK
       Date: Sun, 06 Nov 1994 08:49:37 GMT